-The researcher/designer/producer/creative participants, Isabelle Delmotte, has combined the practice of cinema sound design and the notion of soundscapes’ awareness to examine how the mechanisms of cinema sound production can affect the sensorial experiences of the public at large.
+The researcher/designer/producer/creative participants, Isabelle Delmotte, combined the practice of cinema sound design and the notion of soundscapes’ awareness to examine how the mechanisms of cinema sound production can affect the sensory experiences of the public at large.
 Often poorly acknowledged, the work of cinema sound designers can modify our reactions and interpretations of a visual scene and its spatiality.
 In the context of this research, the professional practice of cinema sound design acts as a revealer of familiar soundscapes and as a surveyor.

 The collaborative project comprises dedicated sound pieces created by eight Australian cinema sound designers.
 Several of the participants have won professional awards from the Australian Film Institute (AFI), the Inside Film award (IF), the Australian Screen Sound Guild (ASSG), or contributed to awarded movies (AFI, Emmy, American Oscars or Golden Reel).
 The Australian sound designers are Damian Candusso (ASSG and Golden Reel winner & AFI nominee), Carlos Choconta, Tom Heuzenroeder (AFI winner, ASSG & Emmy nominee), John Kassab (ASSG winner and sound designer on Oscar winning short film), Markus Kellow (ASSG winner), Evan Kitchener, Ben Vlad and Michael Worthington.